Today's Articles

 *Viola Duvall was born on this date in 1919.
 She was a Black teacher and education activist.

-Due to the intimidation and fear of losing their job, many of her fellow teachers refused to participate in the lawsuit.
+Many of her fellow teachers refused to participate in the lawsuit due to intimidation and fear of losing their jobs.
 Duvall was shunned by some fellow teachers and neighbors, who feared associating with her for the public stand.
-Duvall was the plaintiff in 1944 in an NAACP-backed lawsuit seeking equal pay for Black teachers, Duvall v.
+In 1944, Duvall was the plaintiff in an NAACP-backed lawsuit seeking equal pay for Black teachers, Duvall v.
 School Board.
 With attorney Thurgood Marshall making her case, she won.

 Viola D. Stewart, 91, a civil-rights pioneer and retired Philadelphia public school teacher, died of Alzheimer's disease on Dec.
 14, 2010, at the Sanctuary of Holy Cross, a nursing home in Burtonsville, Md.
 Her last "night out" was spent celebrating her 70th year in the sorority two years ago at its centennial gala in Washington.
 "The world was a better place because of her," said her son, Louis J. Stewart.